Who does this apply to?

 AXS Fan Support can help with any of the following issues:

-- You need to correct taxpayer profile information (contact information, legal name, or TIN) on or before March 14, 2023.
+- You need to correct the taxpayer profile information (contact information, legal name or TIN) on file with AXS.

 - You are concerned about the unadjusted gross amount reported on the issued Form 1099-K (Please see How will AXS calculate the gross sales amount of my transactions?)

-To contact AXS Fan Support, please click here.
+To contact AXS Fan Support, please click Have a Question?

 For all other assistance and inquiries, please contact a tax professional.